chanmix51/elcaro/documentation/article.md

 company, public
 ```

-The `SHOW` command should return `company, public` to indicate the psql client will first look for objects into the `company` schema and then fallback in the default `public` schema.
+The `SHOW` command should return `company, public` to indicate the psql client will first look for objects into the `company` schema and then fall back in the default `public` schema.
 There are several advantages in using schemas, one of the most important is the ability to create extensions containing tables with the same name without colliding each other.
 Another advantage is we can delete our extension structure with `DROP SCHEMA company CASCADE` and start over again.
 Once the schema is created, we can implement the structure:

 ```sql
 $> CREATE TABLE department (